syncfusion-content/fileformat-docs/File-Formats/PDF-to-image/Referring-PDFium.md

 ### How PDFium works with PdfToImageConverter

-* On running your application, Syncfusion&reg; PdfToImageConverter control generates a folder named `PDFium` in the application output path folder (for example: bin/release or bin/debug) at runtime.
+* On running your application, Syncfusion<sup>&reg;</sup>; PdfToImageConverter control generates a folder named `PDFium` in the application output path folder (for example: bin/release or bin/debug) at runtime.
-* Syncfusion&reg; PdfToImageConverter control detects the architecture of the running machine automatically.
+* Syncfusion<sup>&reg;</sup>; PdfToImageConverter control detects the architecture of the running machine automatically.
 For WPF, WinForms and MVC, Pdfium folder structure will be generated as below,
 * Next, it creates another subfolder named “x64”, “x86” or “arm64” based on the machine architecture.
 * Extracts the PDFium binary (PDFium.dll) into the subfolder (x64, x86 or arm64) and consumes it to render PDF files.